performlikemj/neighborhood-united/docs/SOUS_CHEF_SYNC_GUIDE.md

-  { label: '📚 Platform help', prompt: 'How do I use Chef Hub?' }, { label: '💳 Payment links', prompt: 'How do I send a payment link to a client?' }, { label: '🍳 Kitchen setup', prompt: 'How do I set up my kitchen with ingredients and dishes?' }, { label: '📅 Scheduling', prompt: 'How do I manage events and meal schedules?' }
+  { label: '📚 Platform help', prompt: 'How do I use Chef Hub?' }, { label: '💳 Payment links', prompt: 'How do I send a payment link to a client?' }, { label: '🍳 Kitchen setup', prompt: 'How do I set up my kitchen with ingredients and dishes?' }, { label: '📅 Meal Shares', prompt: 'How do I create meal shares for multiple customers?' }
 ] : [
   // Family-specific prompts...
 ]